Beledweyne Airport: Facilities

 As of February 2015, the Djibouti Defense Forces had refurbished the airstrip.
 The Beledweyne municipality launched a project to further develop the airport in May of that year.

 Demographics/population

 The broader Beledweyne district has total population of 2 million residents, with the Hawadle subclan of Hawiye well represented making up 75% of the city's population.

-The airport was named after the well known Ugas Khalif who was the Ugas of Xawaadle clan, which is considered to be the major and dominant clan of the Hiiraan region, predominantly Baledwayne.
+The airport was named after the well known Ughaz Khalif who was the Ugas of Xawaadle clan, which is considered to be the major and dominant clan of the Hiiraan region, predominantly Baledwayne.

 Climate

 Beledweyne has a hot desert climate (Köppen climate classification BWh).
 Between March and April, the average daily maximum temperature in the city is 36.7 °C. In January and February, the average daily minimum temperature is 21.8 °C.